monowar-mukul/OracleDBMonitoring/Datapump.md

 ORDER BY 1,2;
 ```

-NOTE: You can use DBMS_METADATA to extract the code for stored procedures/packages/functions.
+You can use DBMS_METADATA to extract the code for stored procedures/packages/functions.
 It is available in 9i and 10g, though expect bugs.
 Nothing that crashes a database, but it might not output the code exactly the way you want it.
 Test and make slight changes if you need.
 The code below is a subset of a script I use to extract all the ddl from a schema.
 Use with care and change what you need.

 ```
 SET LINESIZE 132 PAGESIZE 0 FEEDBACK off VERIFY off TRIMSPOOL on LONG 1000000